What Is a Creemee?

-The first Dairy Queen (although it was not yet called that) was opened in 1927 by by J.F.
+The first Dairy Queen (although it was not yet called that) was opened in 1927 by J.F.
 McCullough and his son Alex McCullough.
 The two men preferred their ice cream before it was completely frozen and decided to see if their customers felt the same way.
-When they found that the public loved soft ice cream just as much as they did, J.F. and Alex bought an ice cream machine, made a few changes to it, and began selling creemees (or frozen custard as they called them) in 1940.
+When they found that the public loved soft ice cream just as much as they did, the father-son duo bought an ice cream machine, made a few changes to it, and began selling creemees (or frozen custard as they called them) in 1940.

 - Soft Ice Cream (China, Sweden)